dhiemaz/GateOne/README.md

 * Manual build

   You can still build this project manually if you doesn't have or use `make` command or `docker` installed in your system.
-To manually build follow below commands
+For manually build, follow below commands

   ```bash
   $ gomod tidy